47th station (CTA Red Line)

 47th is a station on the Chicago Transit Authority's 'L' system, serving the Red Line.
 The station is located in the median of the Dan Ryan Expressway in the Fuller Park neighborhood.
 Access to the station is available from a staircase at the middle of the north side of the 47th Street overpass, where an open canopy crosswalk with traffic signals leads to a bus stop on the south side of the overpass.

-47th was closed from May 19 to October 20, 2013, as part of the Red Line Reconstruction Project.
+47th closed from May 19, 2013 to October 20, 2013, as part of the Red Line Reconstruction Project.

 History

 2005-2006 renovations

-On December 12, 2006, an elevator was put in service at the 47th station, making 47th ADA-compliant.
+On December 12, 2006, an elevator was put in service at the 47th station, making the station accessible to people with disabilities.
 Sixteen days later, on the 28th, escalators began service in the station as well.
 The glass canopy above the crosswalk outside of 47th station was improved to include images of the Stock Yards 'L' line that operated over a decade before the Red Line.